meteor/meteor/content/security.md

 ### Rules about methods still apply

-All of the stuff about methods listed above applies to publications as well:
+All of the points above about methods apply to publications as well:

 1. Validate all arguments using `check` or `aldeed:simple-schema`
 1. Never pass the current user ID as an argument